How to make your recordings sound great in the car

 Cars have the additional problem of background noise.
 Any component of your mix that is lower in level than the background noise will be lost.

 Part of the solution is to have a variety of monitoring systems in your studio.
 Your favorite pair of nearfields, yes.
-But you should have distant monitors too.
-And if you can gut a portable stereo and use it for its speakers, so much the better.
+But you should have more distant monitors too.
+And if you can gut a portable stereo and use it for its speakers, that's another useful option.
 (It would be nice if it were possible to buy such a thing pre-gutted.)

 Mix from the sweet spot yes, but also listen from around the room.
 Listen from outside of the room too - often that will tell you something about your mix that you didn't know before.

 In conclusion, there are no short cuts here.
-The wide variety of possible listening envrionments means that you have to make your mix transportable.
+The wide variety of possible listening environments means that you have to make your mix transportable.
 Mixing using a variety of loudspeakers is one way of achieving that.
 Listening from different positions is another.
-And finally, you need to put your mix onto CD and take it to a variety of listening locations.
+And finally, you need to put your mix onto CD, or copy the original WAV file to your phone, and take it to a variety of listening locations.

 Only when it stands up everywhere can you consider your mix finished.